Start9Labs/documentation/site/source/service-packaging/advanced/dev-tools/embassy-sdk.rst

             verify      Verify a .s9pk is valid

-Please visit https://github.com/Start9Labs/embassy-os/tree/master/backend for more details
+Please visit the `EmbassyOS backend <https://github.com/Start9Labs/embassy-os/tree/master/backend>`_ for more details